UP WITH A BORDERLINE:

 YOURSELF PERMISSION TO BREAK IT OFF

 yourself to leave somebody is the roughest part of all this, because

 you'd never deliberately hurt another--and you'd much rather

 harm yourself, than risk being thought of as an insensitive or abandoning

-person. *This is a leftover from your
+person. *This is an emotional leftover

 takes a lot of courage/fortitude to actually leave a Borderline,